ThorLinus/Business-Framework-Frontend/README.md

 This project evolved due to an assignment at a university.

+Before depolying to the development server the following commands need to be executed:

+> ng add @angular/material
+> npm i highcharts-angular --save
+> npm i highcharts --save
+> npm i @angular/flex-layout @angular/cdk

+Highcharts is used to plot serveral charts.

 ## Used configuration

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.